 For RIIO-ED1, the SF6 target was a 17% reduction over the RIIO-ED1 period and related only to top ups % leakage as the scrap and manufacturers return data was not compiled at that time.
-For RIIO-ED2, the target is a 20% reduction in total SF6 leakage rate from the 2019/20 baseline actual leakage rates.
-Please note that manufacturers return is nil and therefore not part of the chart above.
+For RIIO-ED2, the target is a 20% reduction in total SF6 leakage rate from the 2019/20 baseline leakage rates.